DerIgnotus/MoodTerminal/README.md

 - startup and clear animations
 - sounds
 - background noise
-- commands like: help, print, time, exit, moodlist, mood, ...
+- commands like: help, print, time, exit, moodlist, mood, asciiwave ...
+- colors of the Terminal change depending on the mood

 (If I updated things, like added cmake, and forgot to update the readme, pls do a pull request or issue or something so I know about it.
 Thanks! :))